-The underscore characters in parameter names can be replaced with dashes and treated as synonyms, similar to mysqld parameters that use this same convention.
-(See Using Options on the Command Line in the MySQL Reference Manual for details.)
-The documentation typically lists the names with underscores, to match the output of the SHOW VARIABLES statement.
+Within mysqlbackup option names, dashes (-) and underscores () may be used interchangeably, similar to mysqld parameters that use this same convention (see Using Options on the Command Line in the MySQL Reference Manual for details).
+The MySQL server's reference manual typically lists the parameter names with underscores, to match the output of the SHOW VARIABLES statement.